§727. Powers of the parish president; penalties for violations

 continue until the parish president finds that the threat of danger has been dealt with to the

 extent that emergency conditions no longer exist.
-The state of emergency may be terminated
+However, no state of emergency may

-by the governor, a petition signed by a majority of the surviving members of either house of
+by a majority of the surviving members of either house of the legislature, or by a majority of

 E. Notwithstanding any other provision of this Chapter, when the parish president